MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 The next thing we will need to do is get the json data that holds all the information about each mood including the name, image url, description and price.

-The json data that we will be using is located in data.js file.
+The json data that we will be using is located in `data.js` file.

 >[action]
+>
-> Both the images folder and the data.js file are located inside the github repo : [Github repo](https://github.com/MakeSchool-Tutorials/ecommerce-tutorial-files)
+> Both the images folder and the data.js file are located inside this Github repo : [ecommerce-tutorial-files](https://github.com/MakeSchool-Tutorials/ecommerce-tutorial-files)
 >
 > Navigate to the github link and download the repo as a zip file.
 >